-Even though microtechnology allows for the fabrication of small devices, the components needed for fluidic control (pumps, valves, mixing units) and detection are usually bigger than the device itself, reducing their applicability in real scenarios and limiting their commercial value [96].
+Even though microfluidics allows for the fabrication of small devices, the components needed for fluid control (pumps, valves, mixing units) and detection are usually bigger than the device itself, reducing their applicability in real scenarios, thus limiting their commercial value [96].
 Here is where functional materials, commonly named as smart materials, arise as suitable alternatives to conventional components for microfluidics, mainly as sensors and actuators.

-Functional materials are stimuli-responsive materials, with an autonomous behavior in response to changes in their local environment.
-These behaviors are dictated by the functional groups present within their polymer chains.
-These materials can change some of their mechanical properties, such as shape or position, in response to a chemical change [97], magnetic field [98], electricity [99], pressure [100], or light [101] induction and variations in temperature [102], or humidity [103] being able to perform functions, by those external stimuli, without human manipulation, as actuators and fluid controllers.
+Functional materials are stimuli responsive materials with an autonomous behavior in response to changes in their local environment, which is essentially dictated by the functional groups present within their polymer chains.
+These materials can change some of its mechanical properties, such as shape or position, in response to a chemical change [97], magnetic field [98], electricity [99], pressure [100], or light [101] induction and variations in temperature [102] or humidity [103] being able to perform functions, by those external stimuli, without human manipulation, as actuators and fluid controllers.
 Moreover, if sensing functionalities are incorporated within these materials, they can be used as sensors [104], Table 2.
-Several groups are working on the integration of functional materials into microfluidic devices for water monitoring [105].
-The uses of functional materials under controlled laboratory conditions, exhibit integrability, and low-cost options compared to conventional materials.
+Several groups are working on the integration of functional materials into microfluidic devices for water monitoring [105], and most of them, have described ingenious uses of functional materials which, under controlled laboratory conditions, exhibit integrability and low-cost compared to conventional ones.
 Some of these materials include the use of carbon nanotubes for the generation of actuators and for dielectric elastomers to create flexible electrodes [106].
-Therefore, these new types of actuators, fluid controllers and sensors, with integrated
+Therefore, these new type of actuators, fluid controllers and sensors, with integrated functional materials, have the potential to improve environmental analysis systems.

-Table 2

-Functional materials used as actuators, fluid controllers and sensors in microfluidic devices for water analysis.
+Table 2: Functional materials used as actuators, fluid controllers and as sensors in microfluidic devices for water analysis.

-Material Actuator/Fluid driver Sensor

-Poly(N-isopropylacrylamide) (pNIPAAm) hydrogel Light [94]

-Temperature [148]

-pNIPAAm ionogel Temperature [144-147,152,154] Colorimetry: Nitrates [27,173], pH [24]

-Poly-ionic liquid tributylhexylphosphonium sulfopropylacrylate (PSPA) Temperature [137] -

-Spiropyran hydrogel Light [127]

-Spiropyran ionogel Light [161,162] -

-Graphene modified pNIPAAM - Electrochemical: pH [142]

-Alginate hydrogel pH [157,158]

-Agarose hydrogel Fluorescence: Nitrite [169]
+Material Actuator/Fluid driver Sensor Poly(N -isopropylacrylamide) (pNIPAAm) hydrogel Light [94] Temperature [148] - pNIPAAm ionogel Temperature [144- 147][152][154] Colorimetry: Nitrates [27, 173], pH [24] Poly-ionic liquid tributylhexylphosphonium sulfopropylacrylate (PSPA) Temperature [137] - Spiropyran hydrogel Light [127] - Spiropyran ionogel Light [161-162] - Graphene modified pNIPAAM - Electrochemical: pH [142] Alginate hydrogel pH [157-158] - Agarose hydrogel - Fluorescence: Nitrite [169]